Krevil/recycled_map_pack/README.md

 # The Recycled Map Pack

-A modded map pack for Halo 3 made using existing level geometry and objects.
+A modded map pack for Halo 3 made using base game level geometry and objects.